SMC242/uni-notes/stats/Statistical Inference.md

 	- Observations are used to create a tighter distribution (the "posterior")
 	- The distribution would change as more observations are added to the dataset
 - Posterior formula: $P(\theta|D) = \frac{P(D | \theta) \cdot P(\theta)}{P(D)}$ where $D$ is the data, $P(\theta)$ is a prior over parameters
+- The predictive posterior is the expected distribution of observations
+	- If the model is good, sampling from this will be like sampling from the real distribution
+	- I.E it approximates the real distribution

 Requirements:
 - A prior $P(\theta)$ over the parameters